ianspryn/docker-nginx-rtmp/README.md

 ```

 ### Recommended OBS Output Settings
-If you are experiencing black video on your streaming, but you have sound, set your output mode to "Simple" and your encoder to "Software (x264)"
+If you are using Azure Media Services and it is not receiving your stream, set your output mode to "Simple" and your encoder to "Software (x264)" in OBS Settings.

 ## Resources